DataTools Anti-Human Trafficking

 DataTools Anti-Human Trafficking and Modern Slavery FAQ

-– In what countries does DataTools have operations in?
-Australia
+- In what countries does DataTools have operations in?
+Australia.

-– What sectors does DataTools operate in?
-IT Services & Software
+- What sectors does DataTools operate in?
+IT Services & Software.

-– Does DataTools employ or hire low-skilled foreign or domestic migrant workers directly or through recruiters?
-No
+- Does DataTools employ or hire low-skilled foreign or domestic migrant workers directly or through recruiters?
+No.

-– Does DataTools use recruiters who hire sub-contractors to recruit workers?
-No
+- Does DataTools use recruiters who hire sub-contractors to recruit workers?
+No.

-– Does DataTools or any of its suppliers employ or hire North Korean citizens or nationals, directly or indirectly?
-No
+- Does DataTools or any of its suppliers employ or hire North Korean citizens or nationals, directly or indirectly?
+No.

-Policy Questions
+Policy Prohibitions

 Does DataTools issue policies explicitly prohibiting workers and agents from the following:

-– Engaging in all forms of forced labour and human trafficking and modern slavery?
-Yes, see policy below.
+- Engaging in all forms of forced labour and human trafficking and modern slavery;

-– Engaging in child labour?
-Yes, see policy below.
+- Engaging in child labour;

-– Withholding workers identity or immigration documents?
-Yes, see policy below.
+- Withholding workers’ identity or immigration documents;

-– Using recruiters that do not comply with local labour laws of the country in which in the recruiting takes place?
-Yes, see policy below.
+- Using recruiters that do not comply with local labour laws of the country in which the recruiting takes place;

-– Charging workers or potential workers recruitment fees?
-Yes, see policy below.
+- Charging workers or potential workers recruitment fees?

-– Procuring commercial sex acts?
 Yes, see policy below.

-– That all documents and agreements in relation to a worker’s employment are in a language that is understood by the workers?
-Yes, see policy below.
+- That all documents and agreements in relation to a worker’s employment are in a language that is understood by the workers;

-– Workers can cancel their work contracts at any time with no financial penalty, subject to giving reasonable notice in accordance with local laws or agreement?
-Yes, see policy below.
+- Workers can cancel their work contracts at any time with no financial penalty, subject to giving reasonable notice in accordance with local laws or agreement;

-– Wages meet applicable host country legal requirements?
-Yes, see policy below.
+- Wages meet applicable host country legal requirements;

-– Document checks including proof or age documents of all workers before they begin working to confirm they are allowed to work according to legal standards and applicable DataTools policies?
-Yes, see policy below.
+- Document checks including proof of age documents of all workers before they begin working to confirm they are allowed to work according to legal standards and applicable DataTools policies?

 Supply Chain Management